If you haven’t already heard the terms ‘Peppol’ and ‘eInvoicing’, you’ll be hearing a lot more about them in coming

 You’ll need to register through a Peppol access point.
 Access point providers are responsible for transforming documents to meet Peppol protocols, standards and regulations and to ensure they reach recipients correctly.

-As an early Australian adopter of Peppol and accredited Access Point provider, Canon Business Services (CBS) is well-placed to advise you on the Peppol registration process.
+As an Australian adopter of Peppol and accredited Access Point provider, Canon Business Services ANZ (CBS) is well-placed to advise you on the Peppol registration process.

 CBS’s Automated Accounts Payable (AAP) solution already accommodates paper and digital invoices.